TheNexusAvenger/Monstercat-Audio-Spectrum-Visualizer/README.md

 3. Open /js/songdata/songs.js and add the song into the functions

 ## Running It
-To run this, a decent CPU is required (higher core speed is preferred to more cores).
-Running on low end computers and phones/tablets may have stutering.
+To run this, a decent GPU/CPU is needed, depending if hardware acceleration is on or not.
+Running on low end computers and phones/tablets may have stutering (if so, zooming in should help).
 Google Chrome and Microsoft Edge are supported, Safari and Firefox may have some compatibility problems, and Internet Explorer isn't supported because the AudioContext object isn't defined.

 ## About Data Encoding
 For now, data can be exported as a Roblox Model XML with the positions of the given bars at the given times.
 You will need to enable it in /js/helpers/config.js.